 Sheikhupuri and Aziz succumbed to their wounds shortly after the attack while the two injured security guards were admitted to Jinnah Hospital.

-May 15, 2012: Karachi once again witnessed deteriorating law and order situation as the series of targeted killings continued and seven people lost their lives whereas many others were injured.
+seven people lost their lives whereas many others were injured.

 Ex-counselor Anwar Alam alias ‘babu bhai’ associated with Muttahida Qaumi Movement (MQM) was shot dead in Usman play ground in the area of PECHS block 2.
 The business in the area was shut down after the incident.